Practical Wound Care for Nurses and Health Professionals

 - Develop your confidence level in evidence-informed, practice-based chronic wound prevention and management

 Our goal for this program is to educate health professionals working in wound care to be knowledgeable, skilled and clinically prepared to assist individuals with chronic wounds.
 The program uses case examples based in clinical reality, and focuses on specific types of wound etiologies.
 You will learn about wound assessments, treatment options including dressings and other modalities.
 Links to video as well as frequent practice examples, using clinical reasoning and documentation skills are used.

 - Identify wound etiology and dressings/treatments appropriate for healing and non-healing wounds

 - Apply wound care knowledge to confidently care for patients, clients and/or residents who are at risk of developing, or have chronic wounds

-- Nurses and Health Care Professionals new to wound care or refreshing their knowledge
+- Registered Health Care Professionals in Canada new to wound care or refreshing their knowledge; OR